Roads Scholar II

 Road Master participation is based on completion of courses offered under four focus areas:

-• Safety
+- Safety

-• Environment
+- Environment

-• Transportation Management
+- Transportation Management

-• Technical Skills
+- Technical Skills

-Each participant is required to take a minimum of 14 hours in each focus area, and accumulate a total of 84 credit hours to graduate.
-After the 14 minimum hours in each area, this leaves 28 flex hours for participants to take in any focus area of their choice, in order to tailor the program to fit his or her job requirements and interests.
+Each participant is required to take a minimum of 2 courses in each focus area, and accumulate a total of 12 class completions to graduate.
+After the 2 minimum courses in each area is completed, participants may take the remaining 4 courses in any focus area(s).
+This allows individuals to tailor the program to fit his or her job requirements and interests.

 Credit Expiration: Credit for all classes in the Road Master program expire after 7 years from the class date attended.
-After that time, the course would not count toward required number of contact hours.
+After that time, the course would not count toward required number of classes.
 To avoid possible future disqualification of outdated credits, participants should plan to complete the program requirements within a seven-year period.

 To receive credit for attendance, participants must check in at registration and attend the entire course.
 An attendee would not be eligible to receive credit if he or she arrives more than 60 minutes after the class has started or leaves before the class is finished.

 Graduation: Although courses in both programs may be taken simultaneously, Roads Scholar I must be completed prior to graduating the Roads Scholar II program.
-Upon completion of the requirements, Roads Scholar II Road Master graduates will be sponsored to attend a local transportation conference to receive formal recognition at an Awards Luncheon.

 Scholarships